n3oltd/react-coding-task/README.md

 ### Submitting

-Please share your solution by forking this repo in your own GitHub account and add n3o-github as a collaborator so we can take a look.
+Please share your solution by cloneing this repo and send us the link so we can take a look.

 We look forward to seeing your work!